bparanj/crystal/electronics/experiments/queue/peak-detection.md

 1. RC Charging Circuit: When the focus is on charging the capacitor through the resistor.
 2. RC Discharging Circuit: When the focus is on discharging the capacitor through a resistor or directly to ground.
 3. RC Time Constant Circuit: When it's used to study or control the time constant (\( \tau = R \cdot C \)).
 4. RC Filter: In some configurations, this circuit can also act as a basic low-pass or high-pass filter, though that application isn't the primary focus here.

 These circuits are foundational in electronics for understanding capacitor behavior, timing, and energy storage.

 Yes, a Peak Detector Circuit is different from a simple RC Circuit in purpose and design, though it may include an RC circuit as part of its configuration.

----

-### Key Differences:
+## Differences:

 #### RC Circuit:
 - Purpose: